 SAS Risk Modelling Workbench helps banks establish a sound model-development process that stands up to regulatory scrutiny.
 Within its visual environment, analysts can develop, validate and calibrate the various risk models needed for stress testing.

 3) Efficient model implementation

 Regulatory stress testing and real-world market shocks demand that banks always have the ability to rapidly change and execute multiple types and forms of models.
 It is critical to have a central and controlled environment where models can be implemented quickly and efficiently.

 “Banks are best positioned for stress testing success through a systematic, cross-functional and repeatable process,” said Vince Calabrese, Chief Financial Officer for F.N.B.
 Corporation.
 “Technology like the SAS Stress Testing suite enables banks to effectively manage the significant volume of data the process requires.
-It also makes it easier to implement complex models and to engage the entire organization in a more integrated program.”
+It also makes it easier to implement complex models and to engage the entire organisation in a more integrated programme.”

 SAS was named a category leader in the Chartis RiskTech Quadrant: Enterprise Stress Testing Systems 2015 report.
 To capture this top ranking, SAS not only showcased the necessary depth of domain knowledge and technology, it also proved capable of capturing significant market share, both by volume and value.

 To learn more about the importance of governance, models and implementation for an effective stress testing program, visit the SAS Stress Testing website.